MedourMehdi/mm_mint_pic/README.md

 * [Xpdf](https://github.com/MedourMehdi/xpdf)
 * [Psd_Sdk](https://github.com/MolecularMatters/psd_sdk)

-For video build you'll need ffmpeg package.
+For audio/video build you'll need ffmpeg package.

 You should found most of these libraries here: https://tho-otto.de/crossmint.php or you can read https://www.atari-forum.com/viewforum.php?f=70 if you want to rebuild them.

 ### Installing

-* "make" command will produce bin/mm_pic.prg.
+* "make" command will produce bin/mm_pic.prg
-* If you want enbable the video support you have to set WITH_FFMPEG variable to YES in the makefile.
+* To enbable the video support set WITH_FFMPEG variable to YES in the makefile
+* To enbable the audio support set WITH_FFMPEG + WITH_FFMPEG_SOUND variable to YES in the makefile
+* To enbable the only WAV audio support set WITH_FFMPEG + WITH_FFMPEG_SOUND variable to NO and WITH_WAVLIB to YES in the makefile
-* This repository contains sample icons but you should replace them with yours (32bpp / 24px or just adjust your struct_st_ico_png_list array for other sizes).
+* This repository contains sample icons but you should replace them with yours (32bpp / 24px or just adjust your struct_st_ico_png_list array for other sizes)

 ### Executing program